Projects per year

 Research interests

 My background is in Public Health, Health Promotion and Health Services Research.
-My research interests include sexual health, digital health interventions at the interface with patients and the public (for health promotion and healthcare delivery), the development and evaluation of complex interventions, and the patient experience of long-term conditions.
+My research interests include sexual and reproductive health, digital health interventions at the interface with patients and the public (for health promotion and healthcare delivery), the development and evaluation of complex interventions, and the patient experience of long-term conditions.
+I've recently started working on gambling and gambling harms, a newly-recognised public health priority.

 I use a wide range of methods and methodological approaches in my research.
-I enjoy inter-disciplinary, collaborative and impactful research, particularly applied research with the community and voluntary sector, and NHS organisations.
+I enjoy inter-disciplinary, collaborative and impactful research, particularly applied research with NHS and social care, and the community and voluntary sector.
 I'm experienced in co-ordinating multi-institutional research projects.

 Current and recent projects include:

-East Sussex County Council Research Collaboration Hub grant (2024-2025), including a project exploring the impact of creative activities on parents' wellbeing.
+East Sussex County Council Research Collaboration Hub grant (2024-2025, extended to 2027), including a project exploring the impact of creative activities on parents' wellbeing, and work to build and support the Council's health research capacity.

 Systematic reviews of interactive digital interventions for sexual health promotion and HIV prevention (at UCL)